Adobe-CEP/Getting-Started-guides/Submit Review Monetize/Readme.md

 Answer: If you want to change the description, images, link or any of the information listed here, follow the instructions below:

-Purchase Method
+1. Purchase Method

-Primary Tags
+2. Primary Tags

-Secondary Tags
+3. Secondary Tags

-Custom Tags
+4. Custom Tags

-Language Supported
+5. Language Supported

-Summary
+6. Summary

-Detailed Description
+7. Detailed Description

-Listing Icon
+8. Listing Icon

-Featured Image
+9. Featured Image

-Preview Images and Videos
+10. Preview Images and Videos

-Release Notes
+11. Release Notes

-Documents
+12. Documents

-How to Sell
+13. How to Sell

-EULA
+14. EULA

-Where To Find It
+15. Where To Find It

-CCT/Enterprise user
+16. CCT/Enterprise user

-Note to approver
+17. Note to approver

-Steps for submitting a Metadata Change Request:
+***Steps for submitting a Metadata Change Request:***

-Login to ￼the Exchange Developer Portal and go to the Dashboard.
+1. Login to￼the Exchange Developer Portal and go to the Dashboard.

-Select the listing you want to change in the ‘Published’ tab to edit it.
+2. Select the listing you want to change in the ‘Published’ tab to edit it.

-Select Edit.
+3. Select Edit.

-Make edits to any of the four Tabs (Details, Images, Upload & Docs, Notes & EULA).
+4. Make edits to any of the four Tabs (Details, Images, Upload & Docs, Notes & EULA).

-Scroll down and click “Save & Next” (or back to switch between tabs).
+5. Scroll down and click “Save & Next” (or back to switch between tabs).

-Once you’ve made your changes, click on the ‘Save’ button and preview the listing.
+6. Once you’ve made your changes, click on the ‘Save’ button and preview the listing.

-If all the changes are correct, click on the ‘Submit’ button.
+7. If all the changes are correct, click on the ‘Submit’ button.

-The Exchange Portal will show a message that your changes were submitted successfully.
+8. The Exchange Portal will show a message that your changes were submitted successfully.
 You will receive a submission email from ccintegrationsreview@adobe.com and noreply@salesforce.com.